trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

 # Custom Reports

-We have introduced a new feature called the Flexible reports with which you can generate results for any metric for any counter group with a particular key.
+We have introduced a new feature called the *Custom* reports with which you can generate results for any metric for any counter group with a particular key.
 This would help users to create their own custom reports based on their needs.

-Flexible reports are based on three main parameters like Traffic,T oppers & Volume.
-Flexi reports work with Report JSON, where a common format is followed.
+*Custom* reports are based on three main parameters like Traffic,Toppers & Volume. *Custom* reports work with Report JSON, where a common format is followed.
 You can refer to that and create your own reports.

 ## Custom Reports Page